richchapler/AzureSolutionsDocumentation/docs/AI_Deploy.md

 SQL database tables will not have standard fields, so we add a SQL Query that provides necessary mapping for inclusion in a multi-source index; example: `SELECT [AddressID] [id], [AddressLine1] [name] FROM [SalesLT].[Address] WITH (NOLOCK)`

-<br>Once all data sources are ready, we can flip to leveraging those data sources.

 ### Step 2: Create Visual Studio Project

 Open Visual Studio and click "**Create a new project**".